A Semester in Urbino - Italy

 Urbino, a UNESCO World Heritage Site, is a picturesque Renaissance city that sits on top a hill in central Italy.
 The area has a rich history of arts and the painter Raffaello grew up there.
 Today the city, with a population of 15,000, is home to the University of Urbino which brings approximately another 15,000 inhabitants during the academic year.

-In addition to attending classes that focus on Renaissance art history, literature and political thought students will have an intensive one-month Italian language course with additional Italian throughout the semester.
+In addition to attending classes that focus on Renaissance art history, literature and political thought, students will have an intensive one-month Italian language course with additional Italian throughout the semester.
 In the spring of 2018 students will also study photojournalism with a focus on mobile phone image making.
 Classes will take place in the historic city center but many class sessions will also take place outside of the traditional classroom, including trips to Florence, Siena, Rome and other towns closer to Urbino.

 Benefits of Participation

 Living in a foreign country for an extended period of time allows students to integrate into a community in a way that is not possible during short visits.
 Urbino is a small town and within weeks students will find that they have had opportunities to become a part of the local community and be calling out "Ciao!" to their neighbors.
 Unlike the larger cities of Italy that cater to foreign tourists, you will find that people in Urbino will do their best, with a friendly smile, to help you learn Italian and feel at home in their gorgeous town.

 The focus on Renaissance topics provides students an opportunity to learn about art, literature and philosophy of the 15th Century in a setting where the Renaissance can still be seen.

 Italian (3 cr.)

 Intensive class that takes place Monday-Friday during the first two weeks and then twice a week for the rest of the semester.
 Italian films will be shown during afternoon sessions.

 Art History of the Renaissance (3cr.)